 Range Top Configuration Options

-A griddle is a broad, usually flat surface made of stainless steel, chrome, or cast iron.
+A gas range griddle is a broad, usually flat surface made of stainless steel, chrome, aluminum, or cast iron.
 Food is cooked directly on a griddle, without the need for using pans or pots.
 You can cook a lot on a griddle, from burgers to pancakes, steaks to eggs.
 Griddle tops with grooved surfaces are also available.
 These will give food those classic sear marks that are usually associated with a charbroiler.
 They're also good at draining away grease from fatty foods like burgers, which can improve the taste and quality of those items.

 There are three common griddle surface materials: steel, cast iron, and chrome-plated steel.

 The cooking surface will have natural non-stick properties by design.
 In the case of if cast iron you, will need to season the surface to make it non-stick.
 Seasoning is accomplished simply by coating the griddle plate with vegetable oil and firing the burners for 1 hour.

 - Steel is the most economical option.
 It's also easy to clean and transfers heat quickly.
 The main drawback of steel is that food is more likely to stick to it than the other surface materials, so cooks must be diligent to avoid this.

 - Chrome-plated steel is more durable than steel and transfers heat even more efficiently.
 Chrome is very smooth, so food is less likely to stick to it than to steel alone.
 The downside is that it is more expensive than the alternatives.